php-monsters/laravel-online-payment/README.md

 ### 2- show bank transfer form

-now you can show you `$form` in your `go-to-bank` view file:
+Now you can show you `$form` in your `go-to-bank` view file:
 ```php
 <div>
     {!! $form !!}
 </div>
 ```

-you can modify bank forms in:
+You can modify bank forms in:
 ```
 resources/views/vendor/larapy
 ```